GeNeHetX/RNApipeline/README.md

 To execute the pipeline, please follow these instructions:
   1. Log in to Google Cloud
   2. ```Export GOOGLE_APPLICATION_CREDENTIALS=${PWD}/KEY_FILENAME.json (activate the json  key)``` (activation of the json key on youre work_directory)
-  3. Copy all your fastq files and the directory generated by the ref_build.sh  using the following command: gsutil cp -r dir1/dir2 gs://my-bucket.
+  3. Copy all your fastq files and the directory generated by the reference workflow using the following command: gsutil cp -r dir1/dir2 gs://my-bucket.

    d) Modify the machines' capacities on the netflowGCP.config (CPUs, RAM, Disk, container) (if you want)
   ``` withName: doSTAR{ \